 The IMPRS LSHO provides interdisciplinary training and research opportunities for university graduates who wish to work towards a PhD in anthropology, archaeology, biology, biochemistry, bioinformatics, computational biology, evolutionary genetics, human behavioral ecology, paleoanthropology, primatology, psychology, and related fields.

-- Comparative and Molecular Primatology - is focusing on the evolution of social, cognitive, ecological and cultural systems of a range of primate species, as well as other relevant mammals.
+- Primate Behavior, Ecology and Evolution - is focusing on the evolution of social, cognitive, ecological and cultural systems of a range of primate species, as well as other relevant mammals.
 To achieve this we use comparative, hormonal, chemical, genetic, experimental and observational methods.

 LU: Prof. Schönwiesner, Prof. Widdig